 For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

-First 6 seats get an early bird discount of 30%!
+Last seat get a discount of 20%!
 So hurry up!

 Python libraries

-Popular Python libraries for Generative AI
+Popular Python Libraries for Generative AI

 Python is a popular programming language for generative AI, as it has a wide range of libraries and frameworks available.
 Here are 10 of the top Python libraries for generative AI: